composify-js/composify/packages/docs/pages/docs/tutorial/nextjs.md

 In this guide, we'll assume you already have a Next.js project up and running.
 If not, start with the [Next.js getting started guide](https://nextjs.org/docs/app/getting-started/) first.

+Make sure your mock API from the [prerequisites](/docs/tutorial/prerequisites) is running on `http://localhost:9000`.
+We'll use it to read and write documents.
+We'll identify pages with a simple `slug` (like `foo`) — no slashes needed.

 ## Install Composify

 Add Composify to your project with your preferred package manager: